zsisco/y2x86translate/README.txt

 ~~~~~~~~~~~~~~
 (I) Motivation
 ~~~~~~~~~~~~~~
-y2x86translate exists as part of RATS (a Reversing Analysis Tool Suite).
-This tool helps lift y86 binary code to an intermediate representation (IR).
-At the time of writing, RATS supports higher-level analyses (like taint analysis and forward symbolic execution) using the VEX-IR.
+y2x86translate helps lift y86 binary code to an intermediate representation (IR).
+At the time of writing, this tool supports lifting to VEX-IR.
 VEX is the intermediate language used by Valgrind, a dynamic binary instrumentation tool [1].
 Angr, a binary analysis framework, also uses VEX-IR for performing analyses on binary code [2].
 An overview of VEX-IR is found here: https://docs.angr.io/docs/ir.html A more detailed specification of VEX-IR is found here: